Grade 1 Supporting tests: a simple guide

 You’ll be given 30 seconds to study the test before performing it, during which time you may practise any or all of it aloud.
 Don't worry though, your examiner will not be marking this preparation period!

-Check in the front of your syllabus for the specific details of the sight reading requirements for your instrument.
+Check in your instrumental syllabus for specific details of the sight reading requirements for your instrument.
 You will find a handy chart detailing the keys, time signatures, note values, tempi and dynamics that you will encounter in a Grade 1 sight reading test.
 It will also highlight particular technical challenges relevant to your instrument.

 The sight reading lists are cumulative, meaning that tests may also include requirements from lower grades.